KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

    * It doesn't compose!
 Can't chain several additions since we're not working with values.

-> We need some way to move a value to another scope directly, without copying
+> We need some way to move a value out of a scope directly, without copying

 Copying the value out of a function and then deleting the local seems absurd.
 Let's see what already exists in C++03 to tackle this problem.